The importance and impact of chair and non-executive roles

 There is emphatic evidence that diverse boards make the best decisions.
 We want to increase the diversity of our boards and particularly encourage interest from women, people from the local Black Asian and Minority Ethnic communities, LGBT communities, younger people and those with lived experience of disability, who we know are all under-represented in non executive director and chair roles.

 Chairs and non-executive directors work in all kinds of NHS Trusts, from large acute trusts to mental health trusts to community services trusts.
 These are multi-million pound organisations with unitary boards of executives and non-executives, who together are responsible for the whole organisation.
+Watch these short films and find further information below.

 There are a huge range of non-executive skills and backgrounds which are tremendously helpful to NHS Boards, including traditional skillsets such as finance, legal, corporate governance, HR and OD, clinical and regulatory.
 However, many other skills and experience are equally valuable, including: IT and digital, housing, property and estate management, strategy and innovation, marketing and customer experience, communications and PR, local government, lived experience as a patient, carer or service user and experience representing local communities.
 It is well evidenced that diverse boards make the best decisions on behalf of their patients and service users.
 If you have experience of working on or with boards, and have a skill or lived experience to bring to help NHS boards operate effectively on behalf of their populations, don’t be afraid to get involved.